pjsg/nodemcu-firmware/docs/modules/file.md

 (interpreted as a traditional [Lua pattern](https://www.lua.org/pil/20.2.html), not, say, a UNIX shell glob) will be included in the resulting table.
 `file.list` will throw any errors encountered during pattern matching.

+If there are any directories being listed, then their names are returned with a trailing "/" character.

 #### Example
 ```lua